 If you are a current student who has previously studied at another university, you must provide copies of your transcripts with your RTP application (even if you have already provided them with your application for entry into the degree).

 If we cannot verify your publications, they cannot be counted towards your application.
-See Section 5.3 of the applicant information pack (pdf, 264KB) and the research experience guide (pdf, 410KB) for details on what you need to provide with your application, and the format to be used.
+See the research experience guide (pdf, 410KB) for details on what you need to provide with your application, and the format to be used.

 Please note that results of English Language Proficiency Tests including IELTS, TOEFL and PTE are not required to assess your scholarship application.
 You may need to submit these documents to the Admission Office for your admission application.